parkerp0/godzillaHunter/README.md

-# godzillaHunter
-CPRE288 Final mission repo
+#         *** GODZILLA HUNTER ***
+Created by Parker, Jacob, Luca, and Collin
+CPRE 288 Final Project
+Completed 5/3/2024
+The mission objective is to search around a field of objects and autonomously avoid them.
+The robot will track its location in the field on an x,y coordinate system.
+The robot will also identify the obstacle that is within the range for Godzilla, the biggest tall object on the field.
+When the robot identifies Godzilla, it will eliminate the target, thus completing its objective.

 # Putty Commands:
-  q - runs a single scan and saves the objects useful for testing mostly <br>
+  q - runs a single scan and saves the objects, useful for testing mostly <br>
   t - Starts the overall scan process <br>
   b - while in the scan loop will break after the next scan is done if outside of the loop prints debug <br>
   r - free obs and resets coordinates for a manual restart <br>